JFrei86/data-512/data-512-a2/README.md

 ## Motivation

 The hypothesis for this exploration is that annotator gender, education, and first language each play a role in labelling behavior for aggresion and toxicity.
 I also hypothesize the comments with the least agreement for toxicity and aggression contain words and phrases that are not overtly aggressive, or perhaps do not use formal grammatical structure.

-## Results

-TODO

-## Implications

-__What are some other contexts or applications where you would expect the Perspective API to perform particularly well, or particularly poorly?
-Why?__

-__What are some kinds of hostile speech that would be difficult to accurately detect using the approach used to train the Perspective API models?__

-__What are some potential unintended, negative consequences of using the Perspective API for any of these purposes?
-In your opinion, are these consequences likely or serious enough that you would recommend that the Perspective API not be used in these applications?
-Why or why not?__